 Students are required to complete a minimum of 10 service hours per academic semester while enrolled at Lee excluding summer terms (up to 80 hours).
-For every 10 hours completed outside of a service-enhanced or service-embedded course, a volunteer project form and two-page reflection paper must be submitted to the Leonard Center in order to receive .25 credit hours.
-In a four-year program, 80 hours of service-learning convert to 2.0 credit hours of your religion minor.
+For every 10 hours completed outside of a service-enhanced or service-embedded course, a volunteer project form and two-page reflection paper must be submitted to the Leonard Center.
+In a four-year program, students will complete 80 hours of service-learning.
 Transfer students enrolled at Lee University will be required to complete the equivalency of 10 service-learning hours for every semester they are at Lee University (up to 80 hours).
 Students can turn in a maximum of 20 hours per organization per academic year.

 “Deke” is short hand for diakoneo, a Greek word found in the Bible meaning “to serve.”
 Deke Day is students’ first introduction to service-learning at Lee University.
 Hundreds of freshmen students load onto buses and vans bound for elderly care facilities and retirement communities.
 In each facility, students interact with residents and, in the process, come to gain a better understanding of the service-learning program and to engage with classmates in a meaningful way.